 Risk factors That Can be Changed

 Four cardiovascular risk factors are influenced, in large part, by our lifestyle choices.
-These risk factors are smoking, physical inactivity, high blood cholesterol level, and high blood pressure.
+These risk factors are smoking, physical inactivity, high blood cholesterol levels, and high blood pressure.
 Healthful behavior changes you make concerning these four risk factors can help you protect and strengthen your cardiovascular system.

-Smoking also adversely affects nonsmokers who are exposed to environmental tobacco smoke.
 Studies suggest that the risk of death caused by heart disease is increased by about 30 percent in people exposed to secondhand smoke in the home.

 For years it was commonly believed that if you had smoked for many years, it was pointless to try to quit; the damage to one’s health could never be reversed.

-however, the American Heart Association now indicates that by quitting smoking, regardless of how long or how much you have smoked, your risk of heart disease declines rapidly.
 For people who have smoked a pack or less of cigarettes per day, within three years after quitting smoking, their heart disease risk is virtually the same as those who never smoked.2

 Women and Heart Disease